 Collective awareness for air quality

-hackAIR is an open technology platform that you can use to access, collect and improve air quality information in Europe.
-It is supported through the EU programme on “Collective Awareness Platforms for Sustainability and Social Innovation” until December 2018.
+hackAIR is an open technology platform that can be used to access, collect and improve air quality information in Europe.
+It was supported through the EU programme on “Collective Awareness Platforms for Sustainability and Social Innovation” from January 2016 to December 2018.

 hackAIR aims to raise collective awareness about the daily levels of human exposure to air pollution.